santoshrajan/io-square-browser/README.md

 Returns an IO object for the get request.
 The value propagated is JavaScript Blob Object.

+    IO.postJSON(url, obj)

+Returns an IO object for the post request.
+The value propagated is JavaScript Object.

 #### Instance methods on IO Objects

     ioObject.error(error -> DoSomething)